AMSP-04/NETN-LOG/NETN-LOG.md

 ### Logistics Service Pattern
 All NETN LOG services use a standard Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
 Federates participating in the logistics service transaction are either a Service Consumer or a Service Provider.

-The pattern defines sequences of service transactions between federates as sub-classes of the `LOG_Service` interaction class.
+The pattern defines sequences of service transactions between federates as sub-classes of the `LOG_Interaction` interaction class.
 Although the interaction pattern for different types of services may vary slightly, the basic principles and interaction sequences are the same.

 <img src="./images/log_interactionclasses.png">